VasilevMaksim/stash/docs/design.md

 **How it will work?**

-- When Stash will find a `RecoveryConfiguration` crd created to recover into a volume, it will launch a Job to recover into that volume.
+- When Stash will find a `RestoreSession` crd created to restore into a volume, it will launch a Job to restore into that volume.
-- The recovery Job will recover and store recovered data to the specified volume.
+- The recovery Job will restore and store recovered data to the specified volume.

-## Schedule Backup and Recover Database
+## Schedule Backup and Restore Database

 ### Backup Database